Traffic Manager Frequently Asked Questions (FAQ)

 Typically, Traffic Manager is used to direct traffic to applications deployed in different regions.
 However, it can also be used where an application has more than one deployment in the same region.
 The Traffic Manager Azure endpoints do not permit more than one Web App endpoint from the same Azure region to be added to the same Traffic Manager profile.

 Azure endpoints that are associated with a Traffic Manager profile are tracked using their resource IDs.
-When an Azure resource that is being used as an endpoint (for example, Public IP, Classic Cloud Service, WebApp, or another Traffic Manager profile used in a nested manner) is moved to a different resource group, its resource ID changes.
+When an Azure resource that is being used as an endpoint (for example, Public IP, Classic Cloud Service, WebApp, or another Traffic Manager profile used in a nested manner) is moved to a different resource group or subscription, its resource ID changes.
 In this scenario, currently, you must update the Traffic Manager profile by first deleting and then adding back the endpoints to the profile.